-Aware Senior Care provides knowledge from the IRS on what parts of in home care are tax deductible for 2018.
+Aware Senior Care provides knowledge from the IRS to answer the question “Is in home care tax deductible?” for 2018.

 Original Publication Date: January 4th, 2017

-What in home care expenses can be itemized and are tax deductible in 2018?
+Is in home care tax deductible?
+What expenses can be itemized and deducted in 2018?

 It’s wise to consult with a licensed CPA or tax expert, but much of this information can be found online.
 If you read IRS Publication ‘502 Claiming a Tax Deduction for Medical and Dental Expenses (published in 2017, but still applicable), you can find lots of great information on deductions and credits for in home care.

 What medical expenses related to in home care are deductible?